isakvlarsson/magiian-tools/README.md

 * There is a better way to view larger expansions of a game with `view_game/3`.
   For example `view_game(wagon_game, 3, 1)` to view the third expansion of that game and only show the names of the locations that first occur in the original or first expansion of the game.
+One can also supply the term `actual` as the third parameter and get the names of the actual locations that the knowledge-states correspond to.
 * Export an image of a game with `export_game/2`.
 This works the same as `view_game/2` but instead of opening a window with a picure of that game, an image is created.
 The images are placed in the `images` directory.